2022–23 UNLV Runnin' Rebels basketball team

-The 2022–23 UNLV Runnin' Rebels basketball team represents the University of Nevada, Las Vegas during the 2022–23 NCAA Division I men's basketball season.
-The Runnin' Rebels are led by second-year head coach Kevin Kruger and play their home games for the 40th season at the Thomas & Mack Center in Paradise, Nevada.
-They participate as members of the Mountain West Conference for the 24th season.
+The 2022–23 UNLV Runnin' Rebels basketball team represented the University of Nevada, Las Vegas during the 2022–23 NCAA Division I men's basketball season.
+The Runnin' Rebels were led by second-year head coach Kevin Kruger and played their home games for the 40th season at the Thomas & Mack Center in Paradise, Nevada.
+They participated as members of the Mountain West Conference for the 24th season.
+They finished the season 18–12, 7–11 in MWC play to finish in seventh place.
+In the MWC tournament, they defeated Air Force in the first round before losing to Boise State in the quarterfinals.
+They failed to receive an invite to a postseason tournament.

 Previous season

 The Runnin' Rebels finished the 2021–22 season 18–14, 10–8 in Mountain West play to finish in 5th place.

 They were defeated by Wyoming in the first round of the Mountain West tournament to end the season.

 Following the departure of coach T.J.
 Otzelberger to Iowa State, the roster saw a significant amount of turnover from the 2020-21 season.
 Only 3 players - Bryce Hamilton, Reece Brown and Trey Hurlburt - returned from the prior season.